mlibrary/about-ebc/src/content/invest.md

 * The rest of the money goes back into the program for editing, production, design work, and marketing.

 Once the 2021 collection year has closed we are excited to share a thorough breakdown of how the money was spent.

+<h2 id="how">How to Purchase</h2>

+Libraries interested in supporting Fund to Mission can request a quote from LYRASIS, our sales partner, here: https://www.lyrasis.org/content/Pages/product-details.aspx?pid=8d37544b-f9aa-e811-9416-00155da0e429.

+With additional questions, please email [ump-ebc-info@umich.edu](mailto:ump-ebc-info@umich.edu).

 <h2 id="how">How We Open Content</h2>